Skip to content

 Having a ready-made list of these words will increase your visibility across different marketing platforms.
 Consider words that describe the video or the target audience.
 Different keywords may work best on specific platforms, but for now, just put together a list of words or phrases that might be useful.

-Pro Tip: You can use keyword research tools like Keyword Tool, Hashtagify, or Google Search Console to find relevant keywords for your industry.
+Pro Tip: You can use keyword research tools like Semrush, Hashtagify, or Google Search Console to find relevant keywords for your industry.
 Answer the Public is particularly effective at finding long-tail keywords.

 7. Create a Transcript